Engineering at UC

 Add a Diploma in Global Humanitarian Engineering to your Bachelor of Engineering and get an extra qualification without adding any extra time to your degree.

 International experience as part of your degree is a benefit when you are looking for employment.
-As an engineering student at UC you have the opportunity to study for part of your degree at a university overseas through our UC exchange scheme.
+As an engineering student at UC you have the opportunity to study for part of your degree at a university overseas through our Outgoing Exchange (current UC students) scheme.

 The University of Canterbury is the only New Zealand university which is a member of the Global E3 consortium.
 This engineering exchange scheme allows students to apply to study at a number of international universities for a part of their degree, usually one semester.